MM-PoisonRAG: Disrupting Multimodal RAG with Local and Global Poisoning Attacks: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we introduce \textsc{MM-PoisonRAG}, the first systematic study of knowledge poisoning in multimodal RAG.
-Through localized and globalized poisoning attacks, we show that even a single adversarial multimodal knowledge injection can decisively subvert retrieval and steer generation towards attacker-desired responses without direct access to the RAG pipeline.
+In this work, we introduce \textsc{MM-PoisonRAG}, the first systematic study of knowledge poisoning in end-to-end multimodal RAG systems.
+We propose diverse threat models under varying attacker capabilities: LPA demonstrates the feasibility of strong targeted attacks even in realistic fully black-box settings, while GPA is motivated by the novel geometry-level observation that different modalities occupy separate regions in the cross-modal retrieval embedding space.
 Furthermore, we show that existing defenses developed for text-only RAG are ineffective in multimodal settings, particularly when different threat models, such as LPA and GPA, exploit cross-modal alignment in distinct ways.
 By uncovering these vulnerabilities under realistic threat scenarios, our work lays the foundation for understanding multimodal knowledge poisoning and offers critical insights for designing dedicated, modality-aware defenses to safeguard future multimodal RAG systems.\looseness=-1